aster-void/fibperf/README.md

 ## environment variables

 COUNT stands for fib count. the program calculates fib($COUNT) where fib is the fibonacci function.
+default: 10

 DISPATCH_THRESHOLD decides where it should switch to syncronous functions for performance. when at 1, the performance is almost equal to when all functions are async. must be at least 1.
+default: 1

-SLEEP_BETWEEN is for debugging. it makes the recursive functions sleep for $SLEEP_BETWEEN seconds before calling one deeper function
+SLEEP_BETWEEN is for debugging. it makes the recursive functions sleep for $SLEEP_BETWEEN seconds before calling one deeper function.
 Note that it may or may not do anything on single thread.
+default: 0

+## Available runtimes

+green:
+- Go
+- Tokio
+red:
+- Node.js with Worker + async/await
+- Rust with std::thread
+single:
+- Node.js
+- Node.js with async/await
+- Rust
+- Go